White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Netmon.md

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/ftp-download.png "an image title")

-Open the latest file in any text editor and if we search for password we get an hashed password.
+Open the latest file in any text editor and if we search 'password' we get a hashed password.

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/encrypted-password.png "an image title")